How to design collaborative spaces and what furniture to choose

 Which collaborative workspace furniture to choose for your project

 Choosing the right furniture for a project is not an easy task.
+Interior design softwares help us to get an idea of what we want and how we want it, but it is not easy.
 The concept of collaborative space is relatively new; for this reason we have made a selection of Viccarbe’s best sellers designed for this type of space:

 Trestle Table and Last Minute Stool

 The Trestle Table was designed in collaboration with British architect John Pawson, while the Last Minute Stool is the joint-venture with Patricia Urquiola.
 On the one hand, the Trestle Table, with wooden legs, allows the creation of infinite compositions, which benefits companies that need to work as a teamin order to present their projects, as well as for workshop sessions.
 It is also featured by its very large dimensions, as well as being a very resistant piece, with fine and elegant lines.
 Its invisible electrification options make Trestle the perfect solution for open work environments, achieving a minimalist but very functional design.

 On the other hand, the Last Minute Stool is a great addition to the new office concept.
 This stool is distinguished by its different available sizes: the high desk version is suitable for lounging rooms; the medium version is used in open work rooms; and the smaller version is suitable as a back up to support unplanned meetings at employee desks.
 The combination of these two pieces allow us to achieve the desired effect of spaciousness and communication.